ShrimpCatDev/CherryPop/README.md

 # 🍒 CherryPop
 A WIP fantasy console made in Love2D!

+It features a 128x96 screen, 64 KiB of RAM, Lua scripting, a 128x128 spritesheet, and a 128x96 tilemap!

 # ℹ️ Getting started
 * first grab a build from the build folder for your system!
 * when you boot to the menu, press the up/down keys to select a cart, and press Z to select it.